Toma-CJ/yolo-pose-annotation/README.md

 ➡️ **[YOLO Pose Annotation Pipeline Notebook](Notebooks/Tutorial.ipynb)**

 This notebook provides a complete step-by-step guide on:
-- Preparing the dataset (two example datasets are provided in the [datasets](datasets) folder
+- Preparing the dataset (two example datasets are provided in the [datasets](datasets) folder)
 - Running automatic and semi-automatic annotation
-- Fine-tuning YOLO pose models
+- Fine-tuning a YOLO pose model (Yolov8s)
-- Running inference and visualising results
+- Visualising results

 ## Contributing